I'm Still Here (Jim's Theme): Music video

 A music video was created that featured a young man in front of changing scenery all the while Rzeznik is appearing alongside him.
 The young man and Rzeznik are seen running throughout the video towards Treasure Planet and away from the young man's arguing parents; Scroop, one of the villains from the movie, in silhouette; and the destruction of the planet.
 The end of the video depicts Rzeznik walking down a road.

 Critical reception

-Ricky Brigante of InsideTheMagic said the song "dat[es] the film tremendously" as the 90's-style vocals are jarringly featured in the middle of the movie.
-The site added, "This one song is a far cry from the brilliant musical numbers featured in so many of Disney’s animated films".
 The BBC described it as one of two pop songs "strangely detached from [the] workmanlike and inoffensive" soundtrack, and "an attempt to extend the soundtrack's appeal to an older, rockier audience".
 It described the song as "sandpaper-voiced... heavy-rock, angsty teen anthem... updating the traditional pre-pubescent Disney hero".
 DVDDizzy wrote, "It is a great song for the movie, but I found the music video boring and hardly worth watching again."